xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 I have seen for example a brilliant recursive descent parser that was using monads/generics in C#, unfortunately, performance wise, It was actually really bad, due to the allocations occurring at each methods just to feed the parser state.

-Even if allocation on the gen 0 is quite fast (at least, way faster than a memalloc), and the allocated object is temporary (not store in a field/property), it is still slower than a local allocation on the stack (which is almost free, apart for a zeroing of the memory, that is part of the method prolog in .NET).
-It will also force a GC.Collect() at some point, a "stop the world" that will have to scan references on the stack (to check if any objects allocated on the heap is referenced by a variable on the stack).
+Even if allocation on the gen 0 is quite fast (at least, way faster than a `malloc`), and the allocated object is temporary (not store in a field/property), it is still slower than a local allocation on the stack (which is almost free, apart for a zeroing of the memory, that is part of the method prolog in .NET).
+Allocation on the heap will also force a `GC.Collect()` at some point, a "stop the world" that will have to scan references on the stack (also called stack-roots: if any objects allocated on the heap is referenced by a variable on the stack).

-When we know for sure that the object that we are going to instantiate and use will only live for the life of the current method, we should be able to instruct the compiler and runtime to generate an optimized path in this case.
+When we know for sure that an object is instantiated in a method for the sole purpose and use for the life of the current method, we should be able to instruct the compiler and runtime to generate an optimized path in this case.

 ## Language specs